ChristophNoetel/claude-code-skills/memory-system/README.md

 **When to save:** Any time you correct Claude's approach ("don't do that") OR confirm a non-obvious approach worked ("yes, exactly like that").

 The `Why` and `How to apply` lines are critical.
-Without them, Claude follows the rule blindly.
+Without them, Claude blindly follows the rule.
 With them, it can judge edge cases.

 ### Project memories